How To Get Rid of Viruses: 3 Steps to Find and Remove Viruses From Your Computer

 Many people think Macs are safe from viruses, but it's not a 100% guarantee.
 Mac malware increased by more than 60% in 2020.[2]
 If you’re a Mac owner, you should take precautions to make sure your computer is safely guarded against threats like viruses.

-A Mac computer has a slightly different process to detect and remove viruses.
+A Mac computer has a slightly different process for detecting and removing viruses.
 Follow along with our step-by-step guide on how to remove viruses from a Mac.

 Step 1: Install antivirus software